 CAS 2001/A/328 F. / International Sports Organization for the Disabled (ISOD), International Paralympic Committee (IPC), Disabled Sports USA (DS/USA)

-The Appellant, an athlete affiliated to Disabled Sports USA (DS/USA), underwent a doping control on the occasion of the 11th Paralympic Summer Games in Sydney.
+The Appellant, is a Parathlete affiliated to Disabled Sports USA (DS/USA), competing at the 11th Paralympic Summer Games in Sydney.

 The Court of Arbitration for Sport decides on 3 August 2001: